Why Do GIFs Export Larger Than The Original Video File?

-So you've uploaded a video onto Kapwing, edited or trimmed it, and then exported it as a GIF image.
-Then, when you go to upload your GIF, you find out that the file size is too big because it has increased way bigger than the original video file size.
-But you trimmed it, so why is this happening?
+Your video was uploaded to Kapwing, edited or cropped, and then exported as a GIF image.
+Then, when you attempt to upload your GIF, you discover that it is too large because it has grown significantly beyond the size of the original video file.
+Why is this happening when you trimmed it, though?

 What is a GIF file?